Evidence-based health education and wellness guidance you can trust.

 The global burden: why Driving Chronic Illness matters now

 The world is aging, urbanizing, and facing new lifestyle patterns that accelerate chronic disease.
 Driving Chronic Illness at a population level explains rising rates of obesity, type 2 diabetes, cardiovascular disease, and chronic respiratory problems.
-Because Driving Chronic Illness shapes workforce capacity, household finances, and public health systems, tackling these drivers is now a top priority for governments and communities.
-Recognizing the scale of Driving Chronic Illness helps prioritize resources.

 Root causes: biological and genetic contributors to Driving Chronic Illness